MrBuluc/MrBuluc/README.md

 - 💡 I am expert at C# .Net Backend and mobile application development with Flutter
 - 👯 I’m looking to collaborate with other Flutter developer 👩‍💻 and mobile app designers 🎨
 - 🤔 I’m looking for help with Flutter front-end developer 🎨
-- 🥅 2024 Goals: Developing an app to be heard in the world 🌎
+- 🥅 2025 Goals: Developing an app to be heard in the world 🌎
-- ⚡ Fun fact: I love to swim 🏊‍♀️, and cycling 🚴‍♀️
+- ⚡ Fun fact: I’m endlessly fascinated by the human brain 🧠 — the most awe-inspiring piece of engineering I know.

 ## 🕒 What I am doing now:
 I'm a Software Developer at Sözer Bilgi İşlem Sistemleri👩‍💻.